Business and Community

 Wisconsin Employment First

 Are you interested in increasing integrated employment opportunities for people with disabilities?
-Become part of our movement that helps businesses hire and support employees with disabilities using co-worker support.
-Join us for our annual conference to learn strategies that support people with disabilities to get jobs, develop local action plans, and develop a statewide network.
+Become part of the movement that helps businesses hire and support employees with disabilities using co-worker support.
+Join WI-APSE for the annual conference to learn strategies that support people with disabilities to get jobs, develop local action plans, and develop a statewide network.

 Partners with Business

 Hiring people with disabilities is good for business!
 The Partners with Business model helps you support workers with disabilities to be successful, and helps you attain greater flexibility to meet your business needs, improve your bottom line, and achieve your workplace diversity goals.
 Applications now open!

 The Building Full Lives project helps vocational and day service providers deliver more employment and day services in the community.
 Our goal is to have people with disabilities safely explore the community, meet new people, get connected to recreational and volunteer opportunities, explore their interests and skills, and get a job.